zachleat/zachleat.com/web/_posts/2017-09-19-fout-foit-history.md

 Browsers implementing a FOUT/FOIT/FOIT-3s behavior first (trailblazers) are denoted as (1st) above.
 Browsers second to implement an existing behavior (two makes a crowd) are denoted as (2nd) above.

+This list is limited to stable releases, and does not include information about dev channel/beta/technology previews.

 ## Highlights

 * Microsoft’s adherence to FOUT.
 It’s the most reliable way to render web fonts without the perceived performance penalties and race conditions that come with FOIT so honestly, I admire this.
 They were first and they’ve stuck to their guns.